Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

     host the application while maintaining the ability to handle existing application load

-### Task 4: Calculate Estimated Hosting Cost of Azure App Service
+### Task 4: Calculate estimated hosting cost of Azure app service

 #### Tasks to complete